wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <strong>system\CurrentControlSet</strong>[00X]<strong>\Control\TimeZoneInformation</strong>

 Note: It's common to see two Control Sets, <strong>ControlSet001</strong> and <strong>ControlSet002</strong>.
 In most cases (but not always), <strong>ControlSet001</strong> will point to the Control Set that the machine booted with, and <strong>ControlSet002</strong> will be the last known good configuration.

+As noted earlier in the previous question, there is a CDT and CST time zone dependent on the time of the year.
+The latest <strong>Modification Time</strong> being in August would mean that CDT would be in effect instead of CST.
+Therefore, the time zone at the time would be Central Daylight Time (-05hrs GMT).

 <img src="./pics/13_SYSTEM_Registry_Hive_TimeZoneCST_and_CDT.png" alt="TimeZoneInformation in SYSTEM Registry">